Mass action systems: two criteria for Hopf bifurcation without Hurwitz: Introduction

 \section{Introduction}

 The quest of finding periodic orbits in polynomial differential equations is notoriously difficult.
 A standard approach aims at proving the occurrence of a Hopf bifurcation, where an equilibrium changes stability and generates a periodic orbit.
 Purely imaginary eigenvalues of the Jacobian are a necessary spectral condition for a Hopf bifurcation to occur.
 Therefore, the great majority of the literature in reaction networks employs an explicit Hurwitz criterion \cite{Liu94}.
 See among others \cite{Gat2005, DomKirk09, Hell16, HMNPSHopf17, conradietal19, TangHopf22, BaBo23}.
+The major drawback of the Hurwitz approach is its computational complexity, which limits its applicability to small networks.
+Moreover, such a computation may obfuscate, rather than illuminate, the underlying chemical mechanism that leads to oscillations.

-The major drawback of such an approach is its computational complexity, which limits the applicability to rather small networks.
-We present two simple criteria that establish nonstationary periodic oscillations in mass action systems and do not require any Hurwitz computation.
-The first criterion is based on \emph{local} Hopf bifurcation, see e.g. \cite{GuHo84}; conversely; the second criterion is based on \emph{global} Hopf bifurcation, as developed originally by Yorke et al. \cite{AlexYorke78, ChowMPYorkeGH78, MpYorke82, AllYorke84}, and extended by Fiedler \cite{Fiedler85PhD, F19}.
+With these motivations, we present two criteria that establish nonstationary periodic oscillations in mass action systems and do not require any Hurwitz computation.
+The first ingredient is the standard Jacobian parametrization by Clarke \cite{ClarkeSNA}, which expresses the Jacobian matrix $Jac$ at steady states in the form of